Gynaecology

 All of our surgeons are registered with the General Medical Council.

-Medically Reviewed April 2023, by Mr. Bryan Mayou (GMC: 1414396) - founder of the Cadogan Clinic and one of the world's leading plastic surgeons
+Medically Reviewed November 2023, by Mr. Bryan Mayou (GMC: 1414396) - founder of the Cadogan Clinic and one of the world's leading plastic surgeons

 What is a Hoodectomy?

-A hoodectomy, also known as a clitoral hood reduction, is a surgical procedure designed to reduce the size of the clitoral hood.
+A hoodectomy, also known as a clitoral hood reduction, is a surgical procedure which reduces the size of the clitoral hood.
+The clitoral hood is a protective sheath that covers the clitoris.
+During sexual activity, this hood retracts, exposing the sensitive clitoris for stimulation.

-Although exposing more of the clitoris for stimulation can increase sexual pleasure, clitoral hood reduction cannot guarentee orgasm.
-Desire, arousal, and orgasm are complex, highly personal responses, which are conditioned as much by emotional and interpersonal factors as by aesthetic ones.
+The clitoris and nerve endings will not be affected by a hoodectomy and removing the excess tissue, exposes more of the clitoris during sexual activity.
+This results in increased stimulation and heightened sexual pleasure.
+Despite this, clitoral hood reduction cannot guarantee orgasm.
+Desire, arousal, and orgasm are complex, emotional and highly personal responses, which are conditioned as much by interpersonal factors as by aesthetic ones.

-It is important to reiterate that this surgery does not involve altering the size or shape of the clitoris itself.
+Hoodectomy surgery does not involve altering the size or shape of the clitoris itself.
 Neither will the clitoris be removed during this surgery.

 Get in touch